-This course will provide teachers with the tools needed to implement the Medal of Honor Character Development Program in their classroom.
-The course offers a flexible, cross-curricular resource that is based on values embodied in the Medal of Honor.
-The lessons focus on how students can live lives of courage, commitment, sacrifice, integrity, citizenship and patriotism and influence change in their own communities.
-Attendees will examine lessons and discuss how to incorporate them in to existing curriculum.
+This course will provide teachers with the tools needed to implement the Medal of Honor Character Development Program in their classrooms.
+The course offers a flexible, cross-curricular resource based on the values embodied in the Medal of Honor.
+Lessons focus on how students can live lives of courage, commitment, sacrifice, integrity, citizenship, and patriotism, while also influencing change in their own communities.
+Attendees will examine lessons and discuss how to incorporate them into existing curriculum.

 Number of Units: 0.5 - 1.0 graduate level extension credit(s) in semester hours